kalknight/WisBlockEnvironmentalDataloggerFirmware/lib/PortSchema/README.md

 ## Suggested Next Steps

 Obivously the port & sensor schema's have been set up around sensor data, however with a bit of creativity they can also easily be adapted to send other data that makes sense to be sent regularly/accompany sensor data e.g. if an RTC was added to the devices then a timestamp could be added to the schema, assigned a port number and included in the payload; or likewise if a _short_ string (not really something lora is good at), or ping of some sort needs to be sent it, too could be added to the schema, assigned a port number and included in the payload.
 Either way the port number that is sent with every payload should be used as a tool and not just a wasted byte of data.

+## Version 0.2

+- Upgraded port schema to handle multiple of each sensor type.
+- Changed sensorData such that each sensor struct is now an array of `MAX_SENSOR_VALUES` length.
+- Added `bool sensorData::printable(...)` member function to format a printable version of the sensor data.